NunoDuarte/NunoDuarte.github.io/README.md

 - YouTube account (research demos and presentations)
 - Relevant Publications and Projects

+## How to update deadlines
+1. add conference deadline info to statis/data/conferences.json
+2. previous conference info is in static/data/past_conferences.txt

 ## Future conf deadlines
 - Asian Conference on Machine Learning
-### Notes
-- add conference deadline info to statis/data/conferences.json
-- previous conference info is in static/data/past_conferences.txt

 ## Steps to load webpage locally
 ideal for testing new template updates or add content